How Anti-War Really is Tulsi Gabbard?

-While Rep. Tulsi Gabbard has been very critical of the Obama administration when it comes to foreign policy throughout the years, her own perception as ‘anti-war’ benefits greatly differ from Obama’s foreign policy.
+While Rep. Tulsi Gabbard has been very critical of the Obama administration when it comes to foreign policy throughout the years, her own perception as ‘anti-war’ benefits from Obama’s foreign policy.
 In fact, Gabbard’s entire foreign policy blueprint would not be possible without Obama’s.
 Gabbard has been clear on her stance in opposition to regime change wars.
 However, the qualifier ‘regime change’ does a lot of work in that formulation.
 Furthermore, during an interview with the Hawaii Tribune Herald, Gabbard described her views on foreign policy with the following; “when it comes to the war against terrorists, I’m a hawk.
 When it comes to counterproductive wars of regime change, I’m a dove.”
 Elaborating in her views on the war on terror during an appearance on NDTV, Gabbard told an interviewer that the U.S. has a responsibility to “root out evil where ever it is” to defeat “radical Islamic extremism.”
 One might easily mistake this as a quote from Dick Cheney.

 The War on Terror is vague by design.
 ‘Terror’ is not a clear enemy.
 It’s a vague opposition that theoretically exists all over the globe and can never be fully eradicated.
 Such an approach on terror would necessarily lead to perpetual military intervention via drones, ground troops or otherwise, to be engaged at all times resulting in never-ending wars.
 Even the fallback defense of her supporters that she only supports “very limited airstrikes” against terrorists, seems to undercut their own arguments.
 Noted Gabbard supporter Michael Tracey (famous for alleging that he was mauled by Maxine Waters in 2017) just last month strongly condemned any attempted strike on Iran declaring that such an action would constitute an act of war.
 Tracey tweeted out, “Calling any prospective attack on Iran a ‘limited strike’ is ridiculous, it would’ve been an act of war, resulting in death and destruction.
 I’m sure if a U.S. military installation was bombed and hundreds killed, we’d all sit back and breathe a sigh of relief that it was ‘limited.’”